 The path to perfecting your customer experience

 Now that you’ve learned the differences between customer experience vs. customer relationship management, it’s time to learn how to enhance your customer experience.
-Below are five great methods to do so!
+Below you’ll find five suggestions to improve customer relationship management.

 1. Get to know your customers